naboeth/MasterclassNFT/README.md

 There are many things in the process that could be added or improved later.

-- We didn't manage to implement the whitelisting-functionality correctly (so just addresses added by an admin of the masterclasses can mint), due to difficulties to embed the ABI of the "MasterclassParticipant"-contract.
+- We didn't manage to implement the whitelisting-functionality correctly (so just addresses added by an admin of the masterclasses can mint), due to difficulties to call return value of isParticipant().
+Another idea was to emit an event so the frontend can access the value, however gas fees had to be paid when calling that function (see branch front-end2).
 This would be the first thing to fix.

 - One of the first additional steps would be to connect the NFT to a picture on IPFS, so it has a visible representation.
 Then, we would implement a message with a link in case of a successful mint, leading to the NFT on rinkeby-opensea.